-Generally, as the cosigner, you are equally liable and responsible for repaying the debt you cosigned.
+Generally, as the student loan cosigner, you are equally liable and responsible for repaying the debt that you cosigned.

 The lender usually won’t turn to you for repayment unless the primary borrower starts missing payments.
-But if this happens, you will have the same responsibility to pay as if it were your debt.
-Any missed payments or even default will equally damage both the primary borrower’s and cosigner’s credit.
+But if this happens, you will have the same responsibility to pay as you would if it was your debt.
+Any missed payments or even default will equally damage both your credit score and the primary borrower’s.

 Here’s how to prevent this from happening — and how to move forward if it does.